m3y54m/start-avr/README.md

 - [📕 Make: AVR Programming - Elliot Williams](https://www.oreilly.com/library/view/make-avr-programming/9781449356484/)
 - [Code examples for the book "Make: AVR Programming"](https://github.com/hexagon5un/AVR-Programming)

-For this project I use Atmega328P which is a very famous and lovely microcontroller used in Arduino Uno.
+For this project I use Atmega328P which is an old but lovely microcontroller used in Arduino Uno.
-Keep in mind that Atmega328P is ***NOT RECOMMENDED FOR NEW DESIGNS*** and we are going to learn and practice AVR bare-metal programming using it.
+Keep in mind that Atmega328P is ***NOT RECOMMENDED FOR NEW DESIGNS*** and we are going to use it only to learn and practice AVR bare-metal programming.

-**If you want to use other AVR microcontrollers, you should change the [`Makefile`](Makefile)**.
+**If you want to use other AVR microcontrollers, you should modify the [`Makefile`](Makefile)**.

 [AVR-GCC](https://gcc.gnu.org/wiki/avr-gcc) is the most popular toolchain for AVR programming.
 I recommend you to use Linux to install AVR-GCC to compile and build AVR programs.
 It is easier and you will have less problems.
 However, Windows users can use WSL or VirtualBox to virtualize Linux.
 If you don't want to use Linux at all, you can use the [pre-built AVR-GCC toolchain for Windows presented by Microchip](https://www.microchip.com/en-us/tools-resources/develop/microchip-studio/gcc-compilers).